albi3ro/M4/_posts/2015-01-07-Monte Carlo.md

 semilogx(N,πave,marker="o");
 {% endhighlight %}

-{% include image.html img="M4/Images/MonteCarlo/ave.png" title="Result" caption="Image result.
-Colors tweaked."%}
+{% include image.html img="M4/Images/MonteCarlo/pic3.png" title="Result" caption="Image result."%}

 Now lets just make a graphical representation of what we've been doing this whole time.
 Plot our points on unit square, and color the ones inside a circle a different color.